 About the project

-Architecture for schools tends to be focused on surveillance and homogenization.
-This is not the case for Reggio Explora School.
-Its design is conceived for children to experience social, environmental, material, and cultural complexity.
-It is a multiverse that promotes the coexistence of diverse climates, situations, and aesthetics that daily lives consist of.
-The school is conceived as a vertical bottom-up progression that stacks a ground floor, linked to the terrain, where classrooms for younger students are placed.
-On the second floor students in intermediate levels coexist with water and soil tanks that nourish an indoor forest reaching the upper levels under a greenhouse structure.
-Classrooms for older students are organized around this inner forest as in a small village.
+Avoiding homogenization and unified standards, the architecture of the school aims to become a multiverse where the layered complexity of the environment becomes readable and experiential.
+It operates as an assemblage of different climates, situations, and regulations.
+Its vertical progression stacks a ground floor, engaged with the terrain, where classrooms for younger students are placed, and a second floor where students in intermediate levels coexist with water and soil tanks that nourish an indoor forest reaching the upper levels under a greenhouse structure.
+Classrooms for older students are organized around this inner forest, as in a small village.
 This distribution of uses implies an ongoing maturity process that is translated into the growing capacity of students to explore the school ecosystem on their own.

 Andrés Jaque / Office for Political Innovation